-Our experience has taught us that customers who are engaged with the [Sneakers Club] program and redeem our rewards are also customers who spend more money on our website, and they do it more often.
-18% of our customers redeemed at least a reward and they represented 56% of total revenue.
+Our experience has taught us that customers who are engaged with the loyalty program and redeem our rewards are also customers who spend more money on our website, and they do it more often.
+18% of our customers redeemed at least one reward and they represented 56% of total revenue.
 This proves that loyalty really drives both revenue and retention.

-The Biggest Customer Retention Opportunities for the Sports Industry
+The Biggest Customer Retention Opportunities in the Sports Industry

-There is a price war going on in the sportswear industry.
-You’ll need something extra to win it: a powerful differentiator — another reason for people to shop.
-Discounts aren’t enough—even if customers expect them, they might shrink your profit margin.
-Discount-led behavior won’t change overnight, but you can foster a “rewards-must-be-earned” mindset by gamifying the customer journey.
+There is a price war going on in the sportswear industry, so you’ll need something extra to win: a powerful differentiator.
+You must give customers another reason to shop.
+Discounts aren’t enough.
+Even if customers expect them, they might shrink your profit margin.
+Discount-led behavior won’t change overnight but, meanwhile, you can foster a “rewards-must-be-earned” mindset by gamifying the customer journey.

-Other important KPIs that loyalty programs can drive include:
+Other important KPIs that loyalty programs drive include: